notblackout/kf2-controlled-difficulty/spawn.md

 * flp
 * FLPOUND

+### Albino/Special Zed Variants

+At the time this document was last updated, there are two albino or special zed variants:

+* Albino Alpha Clot
+* Albino Crawler

+These zeds may be specified by appending a * character.
+For example, "Crawler\*" or "AL\*".
+Appending a * character to a zed that has no albino variant will produce an error message.

 ## Diagnostic Commands

 `CDSpawnSummaries` projects the estimated number of zeds per wave, breaking fleshpounds, scrakes, sirens, husks, bloats, and trash into separate counts.
 It accounts for the current `FakePlayers` setting automatically.
 However, if you want to see what would happen on a particular player count, you can specify an integer argument, which will be interpreted as a player count override.
 This command does not consider the boss wave; it only considers regular waves.